-And finally, the 3rd monument to the LZ-4 is at the destruction site at Echterdingen.
+And finally, the 3rd monument to the LZ-4 is at Echterdingen where the LZ-4 met its fateful accident.

 LZ-4 Monument at Echterdingen.
 Photo credit: Undetermined

-The LZ-5 has been honored with six monuments.
-In no particular order they are at: Erpel, Frankfurt, Koln (Cologne), Limburg, Weilburg, and Bad Homburg.
+The LZ-5 has been honored with seven monuments.
+In no particular order they are at: Reinersreuth, Erpel, Frankfurt, Köln (Cologne), Limburg, Weilburg, and Bad Homburg.

 LZ-5 Monument at Erpel.
 Photo credit: Undetermined